Zahm Hall: History

 Reactions to the shutdown of Zahm Hall were mixed.
 Residents of the dorm protested the move by marching on South Quad and in front of the Main Building, arguing that the university's decision was unjust and saying that the dorm's negative reputation was undeserved.
 The Observer, a student newspaper, published claims by some students that the dorm's culture enabled an increased frequency of sexual assault.
 Those opposed to the university's decision contested this notion, citing the high rate of Green Dot Bystander Intervention certification of dorm residents, pointing out that there was no data to support the claim that sexual assaults happened more frequently in Zahm, and saying that the tight knit community ensured accountability.
 The Observer later reported that the number of sexual assaults that occurred in the dorm was "impossible to determine", citing a lack of public data.
 The Observer also reported that a series of mass emails distributed among Zahm residents featured references to heavy drinking, party culture, racial slurs, and jokes about sexual assault.

+As a swing dorm, the men of Sorin Hall took up residence in the dorm during the 2021–2022 academic year, as did the men of Alumni Hall during the 2022–2023 academic year and the women of Breen-Phillips Hall during the 2023–2024 academic year.
+Currently, the men of Fisher Hall are residing in Zahm Hall during the 2025–2026 academic year.